What are Injectable Dermal Fillers?

 Choosing a Provider for Filler Treatments

 Whomever you choose, make sure your provider has a proven background in cosmetic medicine as well as training and substantial experience performing filler injections.
-Ask to see before & after photos of each potential provider’s patients.
+Ask to see before & after photos of a potential provider’s patients.
 If an R.N. or physician’s assistant will be performing your injections, that person should be working closely under the supervision of a qualified physician, preferably a board certified cosmetic surgeon.

 What to Expect During Treatment

-Botulinum toxin injections are non-surgical and typically completed during an office visit.
+Dermal filler injections are non-surgical and typically completed during an office visit.
 Your initial treatment will begin with a consultation, during which you will meet with your cosmetic surgeon to discuss your concerns and goals.

 During your consultation, your cosmetic surgeon will evaluate your area of concern and review your medical history.
-While the risks associated with dermal fillers, you need to fully disclose your medical history prior to treatment, as certain allergies, skin and neurological conditions, or medications can jeopardize your safety or results.
+While the risks associated with dermal fillers are minimal, you need to fully disclose your medical history prior to treatment, as certain allergies, skin and neurological conditions, or medications can jeopardize your safety or results.
 For instance, you need to tell your cosmetic surgeon if you have been taking NSAIDs (e.g., aspirin, ibuprofen, naproxen) or blood thinners, as these increase the likelihood of bruising.

 Your injectable filler treatment